jjlg90/Real-Bread/README.md

-<h1 align="center">REAL BREAD</h1>
+<h1>REAL BREAD</h1>
-<h1 align="center">Interactive Frontend Development Milestone Project</h1>
+<h1>Interactive Frontend Development Milestone Project</h1>

 ![responsive-design](/assets/images/responsive-design.png)

-This project consists of a frontend website for imaginary bakery REAL BREAD.
+This project consists of a website for bakery REAL BREAD, with its three locations in North Holland, The Netherlands.
+The website is presented as a single page application, with 3 sections - Hero, Our Products and Our Locations - focused on user experience and responsive on different kinds of resolutions.
 Check out the [Live Project](https://jjlg90.github.io/Real-Bread/)!

+#### Disclaimer
+REAL BREAD bakery does not exist.
+The creation of this project is purely educative.

 ## User Experience (UX)